Kidoz-SDK/kidoz-mobile-sdk/Mediation/AppLovin Max Adapter/README.md

 Once the Kidoz Network is properly configured you will now be able to enable and configure the Kidoz Ad Data in your App's Ad Unit waterfall.<BR>

 You will need to define your Ad Unit CPM as displayed in your Kidoz dashboard.
-Contact Kidoz publisher representative for more information. <BR>
+Contact a Kidoz publisher representative for more information at sdk@kidoz.net.  <BR>

 Replace KIDOZ_PUBLISHER_ID and KIDOZ_SECURITY_TOKEN with the publisher id and token you received from Kidoz when you created your publisher account.
 ```java